fatimamahate/studybuddies/README.md

 ![Sign Up Page](readme_images/sign_up.JPG)

 7. Sign In -  a returning user can log in.
-Onc logged in the user can see a message to say it is successful
+Onc logged in the user can see a message to say it is successful.

 ![Sign In](readme_images/sign_in.JPG)
 ![Signed In](readme_images/signed_in.JPG)